RSSNext/rsshub-docs/src/joinus/new-rss/start-code.md

 ### Construct and return results

 Once we have the data from the web page, we need to further process it to generate RSS in accordance with the RSS specification.
-Mainly, we need the channel title, channel link, item title, item link, item description, and item publication date.
+Mainly, we need the channel title, channel link, item title, item link, item content, and item publication date.

 For this, we can return the relevant data through the handler, and the RSSHub middleware will handle the rest.